 How long does this take?

-Environment:

-The type of environment that is most interesting to us is that involving low sheer stress.

-- Environment within Blood Vessel<?>

-Low Sheer Stress <?>

-Physiological environment within blood vessel

-Assuming physiological Ca2+ levels.

 Atheroprone Sites:

-Not all ECs within our blood vessel have the same physiology behaviours; this is due to the differing environmental factors within the vessels, discussed above.
+Not all ECs within our blood vessel have the same physiological behaviours; this is due to the differing environmental factors within the vessels, discussed above.
 This leads to parts of our blood vessels under going higher levels of injury than others.
 In fact, the main disease this project is aimed at further understanding, atherosclerosis, is rather specific, and can be most commonly be found at the bends or branches of arterial trees [1 – Chaudhury].
 These bends and branches are known as atherosusceptible sites, which have enhanced proinflamitory activation, due to the constant activation of c-Jun N-terminal kinase (JNK) [1 – Chaudhury].
 These atherosusceptible sites therefore have a higher rate of injury and cell turnover compared to EC at atherprotected sites [3 Gerrity, 4 Hansson, 5 Hu].
 Analysis by Chaudhury et al showed that the ECs at Atheroprone sites express proteins that respond to lipopolysaccharides by priming for apoptosis and proliferation [1 – Chaudhury].
 They also state that wherever JNK1 is active is where apoptosis and EC turnover occur in arteries.

 I will therefore be looking at branches and bends within my model as they are the areas where there is the highest level of turbulence and concentration of JNK; leading to the greatest injury of the endothelium wall.
 Which, in turn has the greatest concentration of EC apoptosis and proliferation.

+Methods of Modelling:

+There are two clear options for modelling the interactions between ECs and senescent cells.
+Cellular automata (CA) is an orthogonal grid of similar cells that interact with their neighbouring cells.
+Its advantages are that runtime is extremely quick and it can produce complex macro-scale emergent behaviour of the interacting cells [eBook].
+However, the disadvantages are that due to the orthogonal grid, cells are fixed in place, unable to move; this is very much a simplification of the project as ECs move around on the endothelium to fill gaps and is an important factor for wound healing.
+Another disadvantage of CA is that it can only model local interaction between neighbouring cells, therefore any change further away from the cell won’t be noticed until it cascades down the subsequent neighbouring cells over several iterations

+Whereas an Agent Based Model is <>.
+For these reasons, I believe it’s best to complete this project using an Agent Based Model.

+Talk about Dawns papers and how she’s had success with ABM

 Review of Agent Based Software: